FedNC: A Secure and Efficient Federated Learning Method with Network Coding: FedNC: Framework and Algorithm

 \section{FedNC: Framework and Algorithm}

 In this section, we formally present the framework of FedNC, design the corresponding algorithm implementation, and demonstrate the advantages of FedNC over conventional FL methods.

-As mentioned earlier, the main idea of FedNC is mixing the information of the local model parameters before aggregation for security and efficiency reasons.
-It is worth noting that the proposed framework is more of a hierarchical FL, in which there are secure edge servers between the local clients and the central server.
-We assume that the connection between clients and edge servers are usually close and stable, each edge server accepts packets from neighboring clients within a cell, such as in Local Area Networks (LANs).
-Thus, the local-edge transmissions is assumed to be lossless, efficient and secure, without the risk of transmission failure or being attacked which is common in Wide Area Networks (WANs).
+As mentioned earlier, the main idea of FedNC is mixing the information of the local model parameters before aggregation.
+There are multiple ways to achieve the mixing.
+For instance, one can utilize the structure of hierarchical FL where local clients encode their parameters at trusted edge servers before uploading them to the central server.
+Alternatively, a fully decentralized FL machanism can also be employed, naturally incorporating encoding into the process as parameters are transmitted between users.
+It's assumed that the mixing procedure typically occurs in nearby cells or closed channels, ensuring that it remains immune to attacks or eavesdropping.

 For simplicity, we consider the local parameters uploaded by each client as a packet.
-When the local training is finished, the participated clients will send their original packets to the edge servers, where random linear combinations are made for each participator's packets to get the encoded packets.
-Afterwards, the edge server uploads the encoded packets to the central server, where they are decoded to get the original packets again to perform the subsequent model aggregation.
+When the local training is finished, the participating clients will send their original packets for random linear combinations to get the encoded packets.
+Afterwards, the encoded packets will be uploaded to the central server, where they are decoded to get the original packets again to perform the subsequent model aggregation.
+Finally, the global model is updated at the central server and distributed to all local clients.

 Assume there are $K$ clients involved in the FL communication round $t$, and let $w_k^{(t)}$ denote the local parameters (i.e., original packet) for client $k\in\mathcal{P}_t$, then we have